Job Scams & How to Avoid Them

 Protect Yourself During Your Internship/Job Search!

-The Tisch Office of Career Development makes every effort to screen employers and job postings on Tisch College Central but you should always exercise caution when applying to internships or jobs regardless of where they’ve been sourced.
+The Tisch Office of Career Development makes every effort to screen employers and job postings on Tisch College Central but you should always exercise caution when applying to career opportunities regardless of where they’ve been sourced.
 While the majority of listings that you will find on Tisch College Central, NYU Handshake, LinkedIn, and other job sites are legit, some may be posted by criminals who are looking to steal your identity or trick you into giving them money.

 Identity Theft